nickgriffin1/SxSW-Music-Map/README.md

 SXSW 2015 Music Map
 ===================

 This is a single page application that displays the locations and lineups for various South by Southwest music events.
+This is designed mobile first, with desktop as an afterthought as most users will be using on mobile.

 ###Frameworks and APIs
 * Google Maps Javascript API